0xPolygonMiden/miden-base/docs/architecture/blockchain.md

 ## Batch production

-A Miden block consists of multiple transaction batches.
-This enables recursive proving and also allows transactions to be processed concurrently as batches with no overlap in accounts and notes can be built in parallel.
-Miden will have multiple batch producers operating simultaneously and, together with offchain/client-side transaction proving, this massively reduces the work the network is required to do.

-The purpose of this scheme is to produce a single proof that attests to the validity of a number of transactions.
-This is achieved by recursively verifying each transaction proof within the Miden VM.
+To reduce the required space on the blockchain, transaction proofs are not directly put into blocks.
+First, they are batched together by verifying them in the batch producer.
+The purpose of the batch producer is to generate a single proof that some number of proven transactions have been verified.
+This involves recursively verifying individual transaction proofs inside the Miden VM.
+As with any program that runs in the Miden VM, there is a proof of correct execution running the Miden verifier to verify transaction proofs.
+This results into a single batch proof.

 <p style="text-align: center;">
     <img src="../img/architecture/blockchain/batching.png" style="width:50%;" alt="Batch diagram"/>